Ally Invest Review – Low Prices and Excellent Service

 Forex Trading: Just as with Etrade, Ally Invest offers forex trading thanks to their merger with Zecco.
 If you’re new to forex, Ally offers a $50,000 virtual account to help you get your feet wet.
 Forex is relatively risky, so I love that they offer this as a feature.

 Ally Invest Advisors Program: This is a new feature Ally launched in late 2014.
 What I really like about this feature is that it’s a major step towards being able to handle all of your investment needs in one location.
 The idea behind Ally Invest Advisors is somewhat similar to a automated retirement program in they manage your investments for you.
 With Ally Invest Advisors you can start with portfolios as low as $5,000 in low-cost ETFs.
 These portfolios are suggested and modeled by Ibottson (a subsidiary of Morningstar) and are based on your specific goals, needs and circumstances.
 The Ally Invest Advisors program is free of charge for the first year when you open a new account.

 ADVANTAGES OF ally invest

 Healthy Mutual Fund Offering: If you like to invest in mutual funds, then you’ll be satisfied with Ally Invest as they offer over 8,000 mutual funds from a wide variety of fund families.
 This positions Ally as better than average in relation to the rest of the brokerage space.
-Scottrade and TD Ameritrade are the only other online brokers in the space that offer more mutual funds.
+TD Ameritrade is the only other online broker in the space that offer more mutual funds.

 Great Customer Service: I’ve said it before, but I will pay more for good customer service.
 If I am going to trust someone with my money then it’s a no brainer for me.
 Every time I’ve dealt with Ally Invest I’ve been satisfied with my experience.
 They’ve also been consistently honored by Smart Money for being one of the top brokers in the industry for customer service.